Understanding NAS QNAP Turbo Station TS-230 RAID Controller Failure: Causes and Recovery Steps

 By utilizing these features, you can significantly improve your chances of recovering lost data.
 However, it's important to note that these features should not be considered as a replacement for regular backups.
 It is always recommended to have a comprehensive backup strategy in place to ensure data protection and minimize the risk of permanent data loss.

-Although NAS Turbo Station TS-230 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-230 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view